Police: Mob attacked Christian couple Tuesday at the kiln where they worked

 They were beaten and thrown into the burning kiln

-Local police officials said a mob from neighboring villages formed Tuesday after a local mullah declared the couple were guilty of blasphemy.
+Police said the attack in the village of Kot Radha Kishan came after a local mullah declared the couple were guilty of blasphemy.

 The mob allegedly marched to the couple’s home, broke down their door, dragged them outside, beat them and threw them into the brick kiln where they both worked.

-The attack happened in the town of Kot Radha Kishan, about 60 kilometers (37 miles) southwest of Lahore, the capital of Punjab.
 Police officials identified the woman as Shyman Bibi Urf Shamar, and her husband as Sajjad Nasir Zurjah Nazir Nasir.
+The village is about 60 kilometers (37 miles) southwest of Lahore, the capital of Punjab.